Some people — Ben Franklin and Steve Jobs jump to mind — seem born for success. But don’t think the same can’t be said about you.

 As a result, rather than working alone, this enthusiastic person has garnered a whole tribe of people working toward the same goal .

-Part of their commitment to self-discipline is accountability.
+Accountability is part of their commitment to self-discipline.
 Successful people realize that at the end of the day, they alone are responsible for their accomplishments — or failures.

 In other words, they have taken Plato’s words to heart: “The first and best victory is to conquer self.”